 a) it is incredibly difficult to find the same fabric/weave/color, even if you’re talking about something like black seasonless wool.
 Some blacks have more reds, some have more greens.. some wools are shinier, some are softer, some are blended…

 b) even if you CAN find the same fabric, how you care for your items affects the cloth — if you’ve drycleaned or washed one piece 15 times and the other only once, they will look different.

 This is one of the reasons why I always recommend buying as many suiting separates as possible when you start creating your working wardrobe, even if you think you don’t need “a suit,” and then trying to launder all of those pieces on the same schedule.
 Odds are you need a pair of black trousers and a black pencil skirt — why not just get the black suit jacket at the same time?
 We’ve talked about some of the least expensive suiting options before — most of the time you can even get three or four separates for under $200.

 That said, Reader E may not necessarily need a suit if she isn’t interviewing in a conservative field.
 For my $.02, the better option for her budget and purposes would be to get a blazer that is obviously a separate, either because it’s in a different color or a totally different texture from her pants or skirt.
 That way she can look pulled together but not as if she’s wearing “a suit,” and she’ll be able to wear it with the rest of her wardrobe (including the three different colors of black that she already owns).

-Readers, what are you thoughts?
+Readers, what are you thoughts — can you mix different black fabrics to create a suit?
 Have you ever “created” a suit from pieces bought at different times (or different stores)?
 Do you think that all interviews require a suit, or can Reader E get away with professional blazer-as-separate look?